 “I do feel as if he did not want to go yet because he felt he still had a lot to do on the earth plane still.
 He says he feels you can’t get to sleep.”

 Lesley tells me that since Billy’s death, except for the last couple of nights, she indeed hasn’t been able to sleep, but there were more snippets of information during the reading that left her in no doubt Jane really was communicating with her son.

-Jane also told Lesley about the pyjamas Billy was dressed in after his death, and a joke her other son made at the hospital.
+Jane also told Lesley about the pajamas Billy was dressed in after his death, and a joke her other son made at the hospital.

-Lesley explains: “It’s really quite amazing because when Billy died, I washed him and the nurse got some bright green pyjamas for me to dress him in, and my other son said when he goes there’s no way he wants me to wash his bits and pieces and dress him in green pyjamas.
+Lesley explains: “It’s really quite amazing because when Billy died, I washed him and the nurse got some bright green pajamas for me to dress him in, and my other son said when he goes there’s no way he wants me to wash his bits and pieces and dress him in green pajamas.
 Jane said Billy was really, really laughing at that!

 “I’ve always been one for worrying about other people and Billy used to say `you just worry about yourself mum’, and he said those exact words through Jane.
 Another one of his expressions was `for goodness sake mum, have a good clear-out’, because I’ve got a house full of ornaments and all-sorts, and he said that too.”